danhetrick/quirc/README.md

     pip install pyqt5
     pip install Twisted

+**Quirc** was written and tested under Windows, and should run in any other OS that supports Python 3, Qt5, and Twisted.

 ## Usage
 **Quirc** is a single channel IRC client.
 It takes two required command-line arguments, the server and port of the IRC server to connect to.
 So, to connect to EFnet, you could use: